Are you a beginner photographer who doesn’t want to spend much money on equipment?

 It also has a ton of different options for shooting videos and stills.

-I love that it has all these advanced options because if you’re trying to capture something special or unusual, you can use one of the many different modes to get what you want out of your images.
+I love that it has all these advanced options because if you’re trying to capture something unique or unusual, you can use one of the many different modes to get what you want out of your images.

 The zoom lens on this camera is incredible; it will go from wide-angle to telephoto in just one click.